lijiang2087/hns-implementation/docs/ARCHITECTURE.md

 - Ideally in modern languages (Golang, Rust, C++17 or later, Python, Node.js, Scala)
 - We could consider just implementing a full web3 version and store all records on smart contracts (extending ENS contracts or building our own), if this can be done in 1-2 weeks

+**Summary**
+A list of potential code bases for DNS Name Servers was collected and a deep dive of the top 5 eligble code bases was conducted.
+Inital thoughts are that [core-dns](#core-dns-go---ranking-1) is the most eligible based on it's strong adoption, the fact that it's built in go which has good support for the web3 backend and that it has a plugin architecture with a reference plugin for ENS which can be used for inspiration. [trust-dns](#trust-dns-rust---ranking-2) is currently ranked second based as it is not as widely adopted, it is written in rust which has proven web3 backend integration, it can be deployed as a standalone instance or customized crates can be developed which can be leveraged by the 1600 repositories which use the trust-dns-server crate today and there exists some ENS rust integrations, though they are minimal and minimally maintained. [nsd](#nsd-c---ranking-3) was placed lower on the list as it is built in C and web3 backend integration is uncertain, also it has a BSD license which is a little stricter than the GNU, MIT and Apache Licensing.
+That being said it is a mature and well adopted server with extensive documentation and support and the ability to engage NnetLabs professional services to speed up development time.

+The other repositories are included for completeness but currently though unviable to be used as a baseline. [gdnsd](#gdnsd-c---ranking-4) is not actively maintained and is more for querying than complete name server management. [node-dns](#node-dns-javascript---ranking-4) provides some good tools for javascript projects to interact with dns servers and could be leveraged in other applications or development but does not update domain name server functionality. [solana-dns](#solana-dns-javascript---ranking-5) was included for it's relevance for web3 backends however the project was more at the concept stage and never fully developed.

 <details><summary><b>Name Server Code Bases for Review</b></summary>

 - https://github.com/topics/dns-server